allthingsclowd/Basic_LDAP_Server/readme.md

-# Vault LDAP Integration into Root Namespace - Configuring Additional Namespaces
+# Simple LDAP Server

-This repository has been created to evaluate the integration of HashiCorp Vault Namespaces with OpenLDAP (and eventually OKTA's MFA).
+This vagrant image builds the following LDAP Config....

 ## Use case configuration